 Real problems couldn’t exist so long as The Hovel was keeping us distracted with its adorable peculiarities.
 When our toilets backed up, we dismissed indoor plumbing as an unnecessary extravagance and embraced an outhouse approach, utilizing the facilities at all three Walgreens within 2 miles.
 We gave new meaning to the whole “girls go to the bathroom together” phenomenon because it was now a matter of carpooling and gas efficiency.

 There was no reason not to live like this—it was working.
 When winter hit, we hunkered down like survivalists.
 After the oven gas-leak fiasco, we opted not to use the gas furnaces throughout the house and bought $17 space heaters instead.
+It might have been a good idea to find someone who could help with our much-needed gasfitting issue, but you know what they say about hindsight.
 Using pashminas, we plugged every crack and hole to section our bedrooms off from the rest of the house.
 When a blizzard hit on Christmas Eve, we were buried in 4 foot snow drifts.
 We sat cross legged in front of our space heaters, mixing equal parts tequila and orange juice, toasting “Happy Hoveldays!” and “Have a Hovel Jolly Christmas!”
 We didn’t need family or tradition or gifts so long as we could open the back door and set the OJ directly into a wall of snow and ice.

 For nine months, this was our life.
 We dabbled in self-indulgence and moral gluttony to such an extent that it was no longer enough.
 The Hovel was still our liberator, but we’d outgrown it and in a spur of the moment decision, we packed our things and disappeared without a word.
 We had to stop running from everything and find something to chase after.
 We thought we were clever to have hidden in plain sight, but Reality was just biding its time, tracking our moves.
 We closed the door on The Hovel, and there it was, waiting to pounce.